fnagel/generic-gallery/Documentation/UpgradeGuide/Index.rst

 - Added Twitter Bootstrap 5 example templates

+- Make use of new TCA types (link, datetime, file)

+- Replaced BE preview hook

 - Bugfixes and CGL improvements

 **How to upgrade**

 #.
+Use upgrade wizard in "Upgrade" BE module to update image field name of existing plugins

+#.
 Clear all caches

-#.
-Use upgrade wizard to update image field name of existing plugins